Academic Support Office of the Provost

 About Academic Coaching

 Academic Coaching in Academic Support is an internationally certified peer educator program that contributes to student retention and degree completion.
-With a College Reading and Learning Association level III peer mentor certified training program, Academic Coaches facilitate an inclusive and welcoming environment to support students throughout their academic experience at Auburn University.
-Students can expect to partner with a peer coach to learn strategies for academic success applicable across all subject areas and greater connection to resources at Auburn University.
+Guided by the College Reading and Learning Association level I, II, III peer educator training requirements, Academic Coaches facilitate an inclusive and welcoming environment to support students throughout their academic experience at Auburn University.

 The learning strategies taught in Academic Coaching can be applied regardless of class standing, major, or past school experiences.
 At the first meeting, students are assessed regarding their academic skills, challenges, and goals.
 Students then meet with their Academic Coach for an average of five appointments per semester.
 Students are welcome to return at any time and are encouraged to continue working with the same coach.
 Below are possible areas of focus in our program: